Kuikúro language: Plurality

 Kuikuro nouns can occur bare, with both number and definiteness being unmarked.
 Like many other neutral number languages (Korean, for example) there is a morpheme which - when affixed to a noun - denotes it as plural and marked.
 In Kuikuro this is the morpheme /-ko/.
 The following is demonstrative of one of the morpheme’s regular usages.

-It is important to note here that the morpheme /-ko/ is only used on nouns that are [+animate] as in (2) but not (3).
+Here the morpheme /-ko/ is only used on nouns that are [+animate] as in (2) but not (3).

 In addition to the bound morpheme /-ko/, there is a quantifier which also serves to pluralize nouns; /tuguhu/.
 This quantifier is used to indicate that its entire constituent is pluralized.
 Unlike /-ko/ it can be used to mark plurality on nouns that are [-animate].
 The following data is a minimal pair of readings that show the scope of /tuguhu/ and its usage as a pluralizer of [-animate] nouns.

 The preceding two morphemes are pluralizers of non-collective nouns.
 There is another set of morphemes which collectivize and pluralize nouns into sets that are – generally – based on the Kuikuro understanding of inter-personal relationships and kinship.
 Below is demonstrative of the collectivization concept, but not necessarily of the phono-morphological reality of its creation.

 These collective plurals and the collective plural morphemes are rich and complex and warrant further study.